jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/lecture05.md

 - GPT-3.5 Keys updated to GPT-4
 - Business School collaboration update
 - Revisiting git operations part of quiz today
+- Remember to: `git pull upstream master` & `git push`
 - Coding exercises -- as of Tues.
-AM 5 classmates have not used Aider;
-only way to fail assignment is to not use it for a little bit of coding; make sure you push your code changes!
+AM 5 classmates have not used Aider; only way to fail assignment is to not use it for a little bit of coding;
 - Aider fork; will reveal more Thurs.

 # Front-ends, back-ends, mutable, and immutable services